-- (i) meet the needs of each child; and - (ii) enable each child to participate in the daily life of the care centre; and - (b) ensure that any care that is arranged or provided for a child that relates to the child's development; - (c) seek to develop and maintain effective professional relationships with such persons, bodies or organizations as may be appropriate having regard to the range of needs of children to whom the care centre provides care and accommodation; - (d) ensure the provision of quality service in the care centre; - (e) ensure the continuous training of the personnel in the care centre; - (f) apply principles of sound financial management and submit quarterly financial reports to the county executive committee member; and - (g) monitor activities at the care centre in order to deal speedily with any incidents of abuse of the children in the care centre and takes steps to report such incidents to the appropriate authority. - (2) The licensee of a care centre shall ensure that- - (a) the standard of care provided in the care centre is reviewed from time to time to ensure that the obligations with respect to the provision of care in the care centre under this Act are met; - (b) the care is delivered by persons who- - (i) has the experience, knowledge and skills to deliver that care; and - (ii) is under the supervision of a person who is appropriately skilled and qualified to supervise that care; and - (c) there is in place medical facilities within the vicinity of the care centre.
+- (a) ensure that the premises used for the purposes of the care centre are designed and furnished so as to- - (i) meet the needs of each child; and - (ii) enable each child to participate in the daily life of the care centre; - (b) ensure that any care that is arranged or provided for a child that relates to the child's development; - (c) seek to develop and maintain effective professional relationships with such persons, bodies or organizations as may be appropriate having regard to the range of needs of children to whom the care centre provides care and accommodation; - (d) ensure the provision of quality service in the care centre: - (e) ensure the continuous training of the personnel in the care centre; - (f) apply principles of sound financial management and submit quarterly financial reports to the county executive committee member; and

+- (g) monitor activities at the care centre in order to deal speedily with any incidents of abuse of the children in the care centre and takes steps to report such incidents to the appropriate authority. - (2) The licensee of a care centre shall ensure that - - (a) the standard of care provided in the care centre is reviewed from time to time to ensure that the obligations with respect to the provision of care in the care centre under this Act are met; - (b) the care is delivered by persons who - (i) have the experience, knowledge and skills to deliver that care; and - (ii) are under the supervision of a person who is appropriately skilled and qualified to supervise that care; and - (c) there is in place a medical facility within the vicinity of the care centre.